 - 1 organizational behavior course or EXPO 34 Business Rhetoric

-*Before registering for organizational behavior, microeconomic theory, or economics of business course, you’ll need to pass our online test of critical reading and writing skills or earn a B or higher in EXPO 34 Business Rhetoric.
+Before registering for an organizational behavior or the economics course, you’ll need to pass our online test of critical reading and writing skills or earn a B or higher in EXPO 34 Business Rhetoric.

 Applying to the Degree Program